Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-worker-ami-preparation.md

           > **NOTE:**
           >
-          > It is recommended to tag this Compute Optimizer Release Version as found in the `onboarding/conf/env.cfg` file so that compatability can be easily tracked and compared in the future.
+          > It is recommended to tag this X-Infrastructure Optimizer Release Version as found in the `onboarding/conf/env.cfg` file so that compatability can be easily tracked and compared in the future.
-      * Upon completion, make note of the AMI ID, which will be required in the [Compute Optimizer Integration step](compute-optimizer-integration.md).
+      * Upon completion, make note of the AMI ID, which will be required in the [X-Infrastructure Optimizer Integration step](x-infrastructure-optimizer-integration.md).
       * **Note:** It can take a few minutes for the AMI ID to display as `available` in the AWS Console.